Audience Strategy Built on Real-World Data, Not Digital Tracking

 Marketers don’t lack data.
 They lack data that shows who actually has a need for what they’re selling.

-Most signals are fleeting.
-They capture curiosity, research, or aspiration—not durable demand.
-When targeting strategies are built on them, spend is inevitably wasted.
-The problem compounds when marketers try to follow those signals across channels, stitching together fragmented identifiers in the process.
+The problem is that intent signals don’t tell you whether someone can actually buy.
+They capture curiosity, research, and aspiration, not durable demand.
+When targeting strategies are built on them alone, spend gets wasted on audiences who were never in a position to purchase.
+That problem compounds when marketers try to follow those signals across channels, stitching together fragmented identifiers in the process.

 2. Introducing Household Intelligence